mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]comm_framesync**

 	Synchronize frames between the communications network.
-The default is OFF (*-nocomm_framesync*)".
+The default is OFF (*-nocomm_framesync*).